hukumjain/openshift-sep-2022-batch1/Day8/README.md

 [step1] Hello Tekton Task !
 </pre>

-## Lab - Start runing a Task and checking its logs with single command
+## Lab - Start runing a Task and checking its logs with a single command
 ```
 tkn task start hello --showlog
 ```